Code-Inside/Blog/_drafts/2017-08-18-identityserver3-webapi-webapp-wpfapp-ohmy.md

 The NuGet Package [Microsoft.Owin.Security.OpenIdConnect](https://www.nuget.org/packages/Microsoft.Owin.Security.OpenIdConnect) does the heavy lifting for us.
 In combination with the [Microsoft.Owin.Security.Cookies](https://www.nuget.org/packages/Microsoft.Owin.Security.Cookies/) NuGet package the authentication will kick in when someone access a [Authorize] marked Controller.
 The Cookie-Auth will preserve the identity information.

+__WebApi Auth:__

+To use the protected WebApi with any HTTP client the request must have a JWT bearer token.
+The implementation is super simple with this NuGet package [IdentityServer3.AccessTokenValidation](https://www.nuget.org/packages/IdentityServer3.AccessTokenValidation/).

+__Setup of both auth options:__

+The setup is quite easy with the NuGet packages:

+    public class Startup
+    {
+        public void Configuration(IAppBuilder app)
+        {
+            app.UseIdentityServerBearerTokenAuthentication(new IdentityServerBearerTokenAuthenticationOptions
+            {
+                Authority = ConfigurationManager.AppSettings["Security.Authority"],
+                RequiredScopes = new[] { "openid" }
+            });

+            app.UseCookieAuthentication(new CookieAuthenticationOptions()
+            {
+                AuthenticationType = "cookies",
+            });

+            app.UseOpenIdConnectAuthentication(new OpenIdConnectAuthenticationOptions()
+            {
+                AuthenticationType = "oidc",
+                SignInAsAuthenticationType = "cookies",
+                Authority = ConfigurationManager.AppSettings["Security.Authority"],
+                ClientId = "webapp",
+                RedirectUri = ConfigurationManager.AppSettings["Security.RedirectUri"],
+                ResponseType = "id_token",
+                Scope = "openid all_claims"
+            });
+        }
+    }

+It is important to use the correct "clientIds" and URLs as configured in the IdentityServer.